cwarloe/record-your-story/README.md

-# Record Your Story Project Repository
+# Record Your Story

-This repository contains all the documentation and related files for the 'Record Your Story' app project.
+**Record Your Story** is a platform for users to document and organize their life events with timestamps and narratives, enabling them to preserve and share their personal stories.

 ## Directory Structure